Kong/kong-vagrant/README.md

 # we will also need to ensure that migrations are up to date
 $ cd /kong
 $ bin/kong migrations bootstrap
-# if you are running Kong < 0.15.0, run this instead:
+# if you are running Kong < 0.15.0, run this instead of bootstrap:
-# $ kong start --run-migrations
+# $ bin/kong migrations up
 $ bin/kong start
 ```